Graduate Certificate in Communication Sciences

 - Demonstrate the ability to integrate information on normal and abnormal human development through the lens of clinical concepts.

-- Meet the ASHA certification requirements in preparatory work toward admission to the master’s SLP program.
+- Meet the ASHA certification requirements in preparatory work toward admission to the SLP graduate programs.

 MSLP 5101.
 Anatomy and Physiology of the Speech and Hearing.
 3 Credit Hours.

-This course provides a basic background on structural and functional components of the communicative act and swallowing mechanism, including subsystems of respiration, phonation, resonation, articulation, neural processes, and deglutition.
+This course provides essential background on structural and functional components of the communicative act and swallowing mechanism, including respiration, phonation, resonation, articulation, neural processes, and deglutition.

 MSLP 5102.
 Phonetics and Normal Articulation.
 3 Credit Hours.

-This course offers a basic background in articulatory phonetics, descriptive phonetics, clinical phonetics, and developmental phonology.
-Specific materials may cover basic articulatory, acoustic, phonetic principles, pronunciation rules, segemental and suprasegemental features, the use of diacritics and IPA, and in-class practice of phonetic transcription.
+This course offers an essential background in articulatory phonetics, descriptive phonetics, clinical phonetics, and developmental phonology.
+Specific materials may cover the basic articulatory process, acoustic characteristics, phonetic principles, pronunciation rules, segmental and suprasegmental features, the use of diacritics and IPA, and in-class practice of phonetic transcription.

 MSLP 5103.
 Normal Language Development.
 3 Credit Hours.